Cannabis in Texas: Medical program expansion (2021)

 In June 2021, HB 1535 was signed into law to raise the THC limit from 0.5% to 1% and expand coverage to include all forms of cancer and post-traumatic stress disorder (PTSD), effective September 1.
 A version of the bill that passed the House allowed for a 5% THC limit, but it was lowered to 1% in the Senate.

 House approves medical program expansion (2023)

 House Bill 1805 that would expand covered medical conditions and define a per-dose THC limit instead of a percentage limit was passed by the House of Representatives on April 11, 2023.

 House approves reduced penalties (2023)

 On April 27, 2023, the House of Representatives passed HB 218 by a 87–59 vote.
 The bill would make possession of up to one ounce of marijuana a Class C misdemeanor with a maximum fine of $500 and no jail time.

+Texas’s Compassionate Use Program expansion (2025)

+In 2025, Texas expanded its medical marijuana program that begin in 2015, through House Bill 46, significantly increasing both access and flexibility within the state’s Compassionate Use Program.The law broadened eligibility by adding more qualifying medical conditions such as chronic pain, Crohn’s disease, and traumatic brain injuries.
+It also expanded the types of cannabis products patients can use, moving beyond oils and edibles to include options like patches, lotions, inhalers, and certain vaporized forms, giving patients more personalized treatment choices.The expansion also focused heavily on improving access across Texas.
+The state required the Texas Department of Public Safety to issue more licenses to cannabis providers, increasing competition and availability.
+In addition, providers were allowed to open satellite distribution locations instead of operating from a single central site, making it easier for patients to obtain their medication without traveling long distances.
+As a result of these changes, the program saw rapid growth, with over 135,000 registered patients by the end of 2025.
+The increase in providers and distribution sites helped lower costs and speed up delivery times, improving overall efficiency.
+While these updates brought Texas closer to a more modern medical cannabis system, the program still remains more restrictive than those in many other states, particularly in terms of product potency and broader access.